Main Content

 example

-R = rescale(___,Name,Value) specifies additional parameters for rescaling using one or more name-value arguments.
-For example, rescale(X,"InputMin",5) sets all elements in X that are less than 5 equal to 5 before scaling to the range [0,1].
+R = rescale(___,Name,Value) specifies options using one or more name-value arguments in addition to any of the input argument combinations in previous syntaxes.
+For example, rescale(A,"InputMin",5) sets all elements in A that are less than 5 to 5 before scaling to the interval [0, 1].

 Examples